 Beginning in late spring, phase two of the project will transform the Dodig Family Coop and the spaces that surround it into a bright and modern hub for student and staff offices, lounge spaces and meeting areas.
 Flexible and adaptable workspaces, warm lighting, numerous charging stations and extra food options will help to reaffirm Brennan Hall’s centrality in the USMC community.

 Consultations with our student community, including a Town Hall and web survey have been valuable in helping shape the vision of the renewed Brennan Hall.

 This brief video provides an introduction to the Brennan Hall renovation project and a glimpse into some early design concepts:

 For a taste of things to come, Gow Hastings has provided proposed renderings of the renovated spaces:

-Finally, the following FAQ document contains further information about all aspects of the renovation:
+Finally, this FAQ document contains further information about all aspects of the renovation.

 Many thanks to everyone who has already weighed in or otherwise contributed to this project.
 We look forward to sharing updates with the St. Mike’s community as the work continues.